ahicks92/fastnet/specification.md

 mtu_response = (-3:i16 | -4:i16) count:u32
 ```

-We refer to the MTU as the length of the largest packet that is received by the other end of the connection with enough reliability to be useful.
+We refer to the MTU (maximum transmition unit) as the length of the largest packet that is received by the other end of the connection with enough reliability to be useful.
 Maximizing the MTU is important to avoid excessive fragmentation.
-In this specification, the MTU excludes the initial 2-byte channel count.

-Regardless of the determined MTU, either end of the connection must be prepared for packets of up to the maximum packet size as specified by the transport.
+Regardless of the determined MTU, either end of the connection must be prepared for packets of up to 500 bytes.
-For reliable transports, the MTU  must be 2 minus the maximum packet size supported by the transport.
-Reliable transports must not perform the following algorithm and should ignore the rest of this section.

-The default and minimum MTU for unreliable transports is 32.
+The default and minimum MTU is 32.
-This gives a 34-byte packet before fragmentation.

-If the transport provides a mechanism for determining the MTU, the transport's algorithm should be delegated to and the rest of this section should be ignored.
-In this case, an implementation should determine the transport's MTU and arrive at the payload MTU by subtracting 2.

 Channels -3 and -4 are the server MTU and client MTU estimation channels respectively.
 We refer to them as the estimator and the responder, and to the channel of the estimator as the channel.